GaahNoel/investment-bitcoin-api/README.md

 ````shell
   docker compose up -d
 ````
-After that, you need to run the db migrations using `yarn migrate:push`.
+After that, you need to run the db migrations using `docker exec -it investment-bitcoin-api yarn migrate:push`.
 Now, your application and the environment required to proceed are ready to use, have fun! 🚀

 ### Running locally